misfits in touch

 What is Misfits in Touch?

-Touch, when included, is platonic, non-sexual, consensual, and always optional.
+Touch here isn’t expected, required, or sexual - it’s a practice in felt consent rather than performance.
 This is not about pushing past edges or forcing vulnerability.
 It’s about learning to trust your internal signals and move at your own pace.

 What this Is Not